About early child development

-Your child’s genes and other factors like healthy eating, physical activity, health and the neighbourhood you live in also influence your child’s development and wellbeing.
+Your child’s genes and other factors like healthy eating, physical activity, health and the neighbourhood you live in also influence your child’s development.

 Healthy food gives your child the energy and nutrients they need to grow and develop.
-It also helps develop their sense of taste.
+It also develops their sense of taste.
 Healthy family food and eating patterns in the early years can set up healthy eating habits for life.

 Being physically active is vital to your child’s health.
 It gets your child moving, develops motor skills, helps your child think and gives your child an opportunity to explore their world.
-So your child needs plenty of opportunities for active play, both inside and outside.
+So your child needs plenty of opportunities for active play, including active outdoor play.

 Neighbourhood and local community